tiagoporsch/tiros/README.md

 Having each active thread's absolute deadline, when the scheduler is called, it searches for the earliest one, and switches to it.
 Upon terminating execution, the task `period` is added to its `activation_time`.

 ## Tracer
-This project also contains a tracer in `tracer.py`.
+This project also contains a tracer in `tools/tracer.py`.
 Using matplotlib and pyserial, it's possible to visualize when and for how long each thread is executing.

 It's necessary to adjust the `traceds` list in the Python script based on your task set and  define `OS_DEBUG_USART` when compiling.

 There's also the possibility to use an oscilloscope or a logic analyzer to debug your tasks.
 Make sure to set the define `OS_DEBUG_GPIO`, and then hook up your probes to each thread's debug pin.
+The debug pins reside in GPIO A, and their number is the threads ID (0 for the idle thread, and then assigned incrementally for each configured thread).

 ## Example

-Given the following task set:
+The following task set:

 |Task    |Computation Time|Deadline|Period|
 |--------|----------------|--------|------|